yihanhu97/SoundMapping-ODAS/Matrix/updates.md

 ### crontab
 Changed crontab so that all bash scripts and commands are running with user pi permission instead of root.

-### `cleanup.sh`
+### bash scripts
-Created a bash script that will clean up all remaining files in the recordings folder at reboot.
+1. Created a bash script that will clean up all remaining files in the recordings folder at reboot.

-### IP address
-Created a bash script `IPUpload.sh` that publishes private IP address to google drive at boot.
+2. Created a bash script `IPUpload.sh` that publishes private IP address to google drive at reboot.

 ### TODO:
 1. Update `IPUpload.sh` so that it detects IP address change